 By Air.
 If you are planning to visit Jammu via flight then you must know that Jammu Airport is one of the best options to reach here.
 It is situated at an approximate distance of 8-10 km from the city centre.
 Although it is a good option to reach here, it is important to know that this airport mainly handles domestic flights.

 The airport’s main infrastructural facility is inclusive of a total five main gates along with a total of fourteen check-in desks.
 Various airlines like Spicejet, Go Air, IndiGo and Air India operate to and fro at a fairly good frequency here.
 You can consider flying here from destinations like Delhi, Chandigarh, Shimla and many others.
 After deboarding at the airport, you will need to take a cab or some other public transportation to reach your desired destination.

-If you are traveling from Delhi, then, you would need to cover 500-600 km via NH44, from Jaipur you will need to cover 853 km via NH 44 or NH 48.
+If you are travelling from Delhi, then, you would need to cover 500-600 km via NH44, from Jaipur you will need to cover 853 km via NH 44 or NH 48.
 From Bikaner, you will need to cover 726 km via NH 54.
 From Agra, you will need to cover 820 km via NH 44.
 From Shimla, you will need to travel 412 km via NH44 or Bela-Behrampur road.

 By Train.
 If you are planning on reaching to Jammu via train then your best bet would be reaching out to Jammu Tawi Railway Station.
 This train station is located at a rough distance of 7-10 km from the city centre.
 Jammu Tawi is also considered as the largest train station locally.